-On January 17, 2019, we completed the Bite Squad Merger, including the merger of Bite Squad with and into Bite Squad Merger Sub, with Bite Squad surviving the merger in accordance with the Minnesota Revised Uniform Limited Liability company Act as a wholly-owned, indirect subsidiary of the Company.
-In connection with the Bite Squad Merger, on January 17, 2019, we amended that certain credit and guaranty agreement, dated as of November 15, 2018, by and among Merger Sub, as borrower, Waitr Intermediate Holdings, LLC, certain subsidiaries of Merger Sub, as guarantors, various lenders and Luxor Capital, as administrative agent, collateral agent and lead arranger, to provide for additional term loans in the aggregate principal amount of approximately \$42.1 million, a portion of which was used to finance the Bite Squad Merger, with the remainder to be used for general corporate purposes.
+On January 17, 2019, we completed the Bite Squad Merger, pursuant to which Bite Squad became a whollyowned, indirect subsidiary of the Company.
+In connection with the Bite Squad Merger, on January 17, 2019, we amended the Credit Agreement to provide for additional term loans in the aggregate principal amount of approximately \$42.1 million, a portion of which was used to finance the Bite Squad Merger, with the remainder to be used for general corporate purposes.